hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

     account the hierarchy types 2L_long, 2L_short or 3L).

 -   `get_calcua_generic( clusterarch, stack_version )`: Compute the most generic
-    architecture for the given verion of the CalcUA stack on the given clusterarch architecture.
+    architecture for the given version of the CalcUA stack on the given clusterarch architecture.
 The clusterarch argument has to be in the long format compatible with the CalcUA stack version.